 But What Is a Personal Watercraft?

-It’s fair to say that anything you use as a means of transportation or recreation on a body of water can be classed as personal watercraft.
-This distinction is important because the maritime laws around commercial watercraft and personal watercraft will be different.
+By this definition anything you use as a means of transportation or recreation on a body of water can be classed as individual, recreational watercraft (this distinction is important because the maritime laws around commercial watercraft and personal watercraft will be different).

-Is a Personal Watercraft the Same as a Boat?
+Is a Kayak the Same as a Boat?

 Technically speaking a kayak isn’t a boat in the sense of licensing purposes.
 However, depending on which state you’re located in this could change – inflatable kayaks with motors attached will most likely need to be registered in the same way as a boat, but this does depend.